code4lives/code4lives/README.md

 [Donate Money To Charities]()

-To help us code create an issue in our [repo](https://github.com/code4lives/code4lives)
+To help us code by create an issue in our [repo](https://github.com/code4lives/code4lives)

 More Coming Soon